Skip to content

 UK Practising (formerly Home Practising)

-Veterinary surgeons who are working in the UK, Channel Islands or Isle of Man and undertaking:
+Veterinary surgeons who are working (whether or not for remuneration) in the UK, Channel Islands or Isle of Man and undertaking:

 • acts of veterinary surgery, or